offalynne/Input/docs/6.0/Functions-(Players).md

 ```
 {
-    any_changes: <boolean that indicates whether anything has changed at all>
+    any_changed: <boolean that indicates whether anything has changed at all>
     new_connections: [
         <array of player indexes that are newly connected this step>
     ],